Dana 44 Spindle & Hub Conversion On Dana 35 TTB

-There are two different ways that people add Dana 44 spindles and hubs to the Ford Ranger Dana 35 TTB:
+There are two ways to install Dana 44 spindles and hubs on a Ford Ranger Dana 35 TTB:

-Here we’ll be talking about adding the Dana 44 spindles to your stock Dana 35 steering knuckle.
+This guide focuses on adding Dana 44 spindles to stock Dana 35 steering knuckles.

 • Better wheel bearing spacing